 Intune Policy Refresh Intervals for Recently Enrolled Devices

-If you have recently enrolled an Intune device, then the Default Intune sync interval would be different.
+If you recently enrolled in an Intune device, then the default Intune sync interval will differ.
 Refer to the below table to get this information:

 Device Type | Refresh Cycle / Frequency |